 “Do we have any idea how far in we are from the entrance?”

-Norman said, “We ran like hell to catch up with you after you passed us—I’d guess at maybe a quarter of a mile.”
+Norman said, “We ran like hell to catch up with you after you passed us—I’d guess at maybe three or four hundred metres.”

 “I’d go along with that,” Chloe said.